-Ivan Reitman, OC (born October 27, 1946) is a Czechoslovak-Canadian film and television director, producer and screenwriter.
+Ivan Reitman, OC (October 27, 1946 – February 12, 2022) was a Czechoslovak-Canadian film and television director, producer and screenwriter.
 He is best known for his comedy work, especially in the 1980s and 1990s.
 He is the owner of The Montecito Picture Company, founded in 1998.

 Notable films he’s directed include Meatballs (1979), with Bill Murray; Stripes (1981), with Murray and Harold Ramis, and John Candy; Ghostbusters (1984) and Ghostbusters II (1989), all with Murray, Ramis, Dan Aykroyd, Ernie Hudson, Sigourney Weaver, Annie Potts, and Rick Moranis; Legal Eagles (1986), with Robert Redford, Debra Winger, Daryl Hannah, Brian Dennehy, Terence Stamp, and Steven Hill; Twins (1988), with Arnold Schwarzenegger and Danny DeVito; Kindergarten Cop (1990), with Schwarzenegger; Dave (1993) with Kevin Klein and Weaver; and Junior (1994), with Schwarzenegger, DeVito, and Emma Thompson.